alexkranias/rowhammer_champsim/README.md

 ### Test Setup with Dummy Run

-* `cd champsim/bin/`
+* `cd champsim`
-* `./8C_16WLLC --simulation_instruction=100000 --warmup_instructions=1000000 -traces $PYTHIA_HOME/traces/602.gcc_s-1850B.champsimtrace.xz`
+* `./test_setup.sh`

 Running this trace for 100K warmup and 100K simulation instructions should take about a minute.
-Ensure that the simulation completes successfully (you will see simulation statistics in stdout).
+Ensure that the simulation completes successfully; you will see the message `SETUP TESTED SUCCESSFULLY` at the end of the output.

-**Common Error:** If the loader is unable to find the dramsim3 library, please ensure the updated `LD_LIBRARY_PATH` variable is available in the execution environment (like, if srun-like commands are used).
-A simple workaround is to create a script that exports this variable and then runs the executable.
+**Common Error:** If the loader is unable to find the dramsim3 library, please ensure the updated `LD_LIBRARY_PATH` variable is available in the execution environment (for example, if srun-like commands are used).

+## Experimental Workflow

+START adopts [Pythia's](https://github.com/CMU-SAFARI/Pythia) experimental workflow by launching experiments preferably on an HPC compute cluster followed by rolling up statistics.

+Each configuration runs either 28 workloads (used in the main apper) or all 51 workloads (used in appendix).
+Overall, there are 48 configurations required to recreate all figures in the paper, and 16 configurations to recreate the representative figures.

+### Build ChampSim Configurations

+1. `cd champsim`
+2. If recreating all figures, `./build_configs.sh configs/all_figures.configs`.
+Otherwise, `./build_configs.sh configs/representative_figures.configs`.

+### Launch Experiments

+Recreating all figures requires 1528 experiment runs (each requiring one core and 4GB memory).
+Recreating representative figures requires 609 experiments runs.
+Each experiment requires 6 core-hours on average, or about 9K core-hours to recreate all experiments and 3.6K core-hours to recreate representative experiments.

+#### Option-1: Using Slurm

+1. Select whether you will recreate all figures or only representative figures and check out `experiments/experiments/all_figures/` or `experiments/experiments/representative_figures/` directory, respectively.
+2. The `configure.csv` file provides details about each configuration (best viewed in Google Sheets/ Excel).

+The directories for each required configuration have already been set up.
+The sample jobfile within each directory assumes usage of `slurm` scheduler (typically when using an HPC cluster).
+For each configuration, the only difference in jobfiles is the ChampSim binary used, so all jobfiles are created using the following 3 jobfiles:

+- `experiments/experiments/1C_all_workloads.sh`: Baseline